mikepqr/mike.place/content/post/ecknapsack/ecknapsack.md

 +++

-What is the smallest number of Democrats that could change the outcome of the 2016 United States presidential election by relocating to another state?
+What is the smallest number of Democrats that could have changed the outcome of the 2016 United States presidential election by relocating to another state?
-And where should they move?
+And where should they have moved?

 It turns out this question is a variant of the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem), an